stuart-knock/docs/UserGuide/DataExchange.rst

 ..............

 A project exported on one system can now be imported on another machine.
-In the projects area, TVB offers the possibility to import a project packed as ZIP file.
+In the projects area, |TVB| offers the possibility to import a project packed as ZIP file.

 File Format
 ~~~~~~~~~~~

-To import a project, user has to provide a ZIP with the same structure like the
+To import a project, the user has to provide a ZIP with the same structure like the
 one described above for 'Export Project'.

 ..
 Important::